Manage Business Intelligence components

 The Synchronize page opens with a list of configured external data sources.

-Identify the Tableau server from which you want to import or sync the metadata and components, and then click Import.
+Identify the Tableau or Power BI server from which you want to import or sync the metadata and components, and then click Import.

 The import worker starts the import process.

-You have successfully imported and synced the metadata and components from the selected Tableau server into Data Catalog, and they are now visible in the Business Intelligence section.
+You have successfully imported and synced the metadata and components from the selected Tableau or Power BI server into Data Catalog.
+Once the job is complete, they are now visible in the Business Intelligence section.
+You can browse them in the hierarchy, Table view, or Galaxy view, and continue with governance tasks such as adding business terms, tags, and trust scores.

 Add a new BI server locally to Data Catalog

 You can manually add a new Business Intelligence (BI) server locally to Data Catalog to simulate a BI environment, create a placeholder for metadata that will be imported later, or organize components into a custom hierarchy.
-It also allows you to group projects, datasets, reports, and visualizations under a logical top-level node.
+It represents a Site for Tableau and a Tenant or Environment for Power BI.
+This top-level node lets you group projects or folders, datasets, reports, and visualizations under a single logical container.

 Perform the following steps to create a new BI server locally in Data Catalog: